vfarcic/devops26/manuscript/02-intro.md

     --policy-document https://raw.githubusercontent.com/vfarcic/k8s-specs/master/scaling/eks-autoscaling-policy.json
 ```

-Now that we added the required tags to the Autoscaling Group and that we created the additional permissions that will allow Kubernetes to interact with the group, we can install the *cluster-autoscaler* Helm Chart from the stable channel.
+Now that we have added the required tags to the Autoscaling Group and created the additional permissions that will allow Kubernetes to interact with the group, we can install the *cluster-autoscaler* Helm Chart from the stable channel.
 If you followed the logs from `jx cluster create`, you noticed that it already installed `tiller` (Helm server), so all we have to do now is execute `helm install stable/cluster-autoscaler`

 ```bash
 helm install stable/cluster-autoscaler \